This article is part of a series of interviews that NAI has conducted with the directors of publisher’s Native Ad Studios around the world.

 Our audience happens to be particularly curious, smart and aware, so we take this especially seriously.
 We clearly label content that is supported in any way by advertisers.
 We make clear distinctions between sponsored editorial content and custom content, and we apply the same labels consistently (which is key for building understanding over time).
 We then regularly revisit those practices based on the changing regulation, platform policies and audience feedback to ensure we’re doing it right.

 How do you grow your branded content practice and ensure a proper education for your staff?

 Very quickly!
-One of the biggest challenges we face in growing so rapidly is preserving the same ambition, ingenuity and standards that made Vox Media what it is.
+One of the biggest challenges we face in growing so rapidly is preserving the same ambition, ingenuity, and standards that made Vox Media what it is.
 Education plays a role.
 Building a culture where people freely share ideas, news and practices play a role.

 But the most critical factor of success is diversity.
-Not just demographic diversity, but diversity of experience.
-We make it a point to hire people who come from different kinds of companies, business models and cultures.
+Not just demographic diversity, but a diversity of experience.
+We make it a point to hire people who come from different kinds of companies, business models, and cultures.
 People with different creative POV’s.
 And I’ve never been at a company that so strongly encourages its people to move horizontally across different departments and roles.
 That’s really the best way to transfer knowledge and best practice organically.

 It doesn’t matter what we think about the content if no one’s going to spend time with it, so spend more time listening to your audience than anyone else.

 Which (if any) mistakes have you learned from regarding creating branded content/native advertising?